Bombus terrestris: Reproductive behavior

-Mating system

 B. terrestris is a singly mating species.
 Mating with multiple males might provide benefits of genetic variability among the brood, but it does not happen in this or any but the most highly derived social bees.
 The lack of multiple matings by B. terrestris queens may be partly due to male interference.
 B. terrestris males plug the female's sexual tract with a sticky secretion during mating, which appears to reduce the female's ability to successfully mate with other males for several days.
 However honeybee males also plug the female's reproductive tract to no avail; honeybees mate tens of times on one mating flight.
 While there may be genetic fitness benefits in colony heterogeneity from a polyandrous mating system, bumblebees are also likely to be monandrous due to social constraints, risks associated with multiple matings, and phylogenetic inertia since the ancestral bees are singly mated.
 Finding multiple mates might be energetically costly and expose the queen to higher predation risks.
 Additionally, while queens may prefer multiple matings to ensure more genetic variability and viable offspring, workers are more closely related to full sisters than to paternal half sisters.
 This is due to haplodiploidy in Hymenopteran social insects in which males (drones) are haploid and females (workers and queens) are diploid.
 This confers greater genetic similarity between sister workers (relatedness of 0.75) than between mother and offspring (relatedness of 0.5), making the relatedness component of kin selection higher between sisters.

-Worker egg laying

 In addition to the queen, the workers can lay eggs.
 Since workers do not mate, all of their eggs are haploid and will develop into drones.
 There are multiple factors that determine whether a worker bee will become reproductively active.
 Workers born early in the first brood are more likely to become egg layers due to their increased size and age, which allows more time for ovarian development.
 Workers usually have to be at least 30 days old to become an egg layer.
 Individuals that spend less time foraging and more time near the queen are also more likely to become reproductive.
 Lastly, due to intense competition for the opportunity to reproduce, older workers often harass the queen by attacking her and buzzing loudly.
 Once this point is reached the colony is usually abandoned.